zannloo/tp/docs/UserGuide.md

 <box type="info">

-The result shown should be similar to the `mark` command except that instead of noticing the presence of a tick in the **Task Status Box**, you should observe an **absence of the tick** after executing the `unmark` command.
+The process and result shown should be similar to the `mark` command except that instead of noticing the presence of a tick in the **Task Status Box**, you should observe an **absence of the tick** after executing the `unmark` command.
 </box>